 The other way that certain marketing agencies were using call tracking is that they were using numbers representing the business around the web that can’t be ported.
 So maybe they weren’t using different numbers on different citations but they were using one number around the web and they weren’t allowing their customers when they canceled services with that agency or that tool, to port that number away.

-So essentially, they ended up with a phone number out there in the ecosystem associated with their business that they had no control over and they couldn’t point to ring their phones at the business.
+Essentially, they ended up with a phone number out there in the ecosystem associated with their business that they had no control over and they couldn’t point to ring their phones at the business.
 So this was sort of a nightmare scenario for those customers.
 And then another tactic I saw in the past, actually still see it a little bit, is different phone numbers on the website for the same location.

 So a business website has lots of content, let’s say a cosmetic dentist website and they have lots of content around dental implants or all these different procedures they do and they put different phone numbers on each page to understand like which page is actually driving phone calls.
 That’s a no-no as well.

-So the main line tracking number way that’s sort of the correct way to do this is to use one trackable phone number around the web that represents your business.
+The main line tracking number way that’s sort of the correct way to do this is to use one trackable phone number around the web that represents your business.
 And if you can’t port your existing number into a tool like CallRail that can help you track those calls and you end up provisioning a new phone number, then you want to associate both those phone numbers with your business, especially on the alternate phone number field on Google My Business is the most important one.

 But the other YPs, internet YPs, is important as well.
 But the first course of action or the first recommendation would be to port your existing number into a tool that allows you to track it and get more visibility.
 And make sure that that number can be ported in and out free of charge and you’re not going to be locked into anything.
 And then you put that main line tracking number on the local directories, you put it on your website, and then you focus on first-time callers as a reporting metric.